-In order to prevent yourself from running around like a headless turkey on the big day, it’s important that you get as much done as possible in the lead-up.
-In the week before your Thanksgiving dinner, write a checklist of all of the kitchen utensils or cookware you’ll need to prepare each dish.
+In order to prevent a stressful day, it’s important that you get as much done as possible in the lead-up.
+In the week before your Thanksgiving event, write a checklist of all of the kitchen utensils or cookware you’ll need to prepare each dish.
 If there’s anything you currently don’t own, make sure you go to the store that same day to stock up.

-Additionally, you can also begin cooking some dishes the day before your Thanksgiving dinner, particularly desserts and appetizers that are just as delicious warmed-up the next day (such as any pies or casseroles).
+Additionally, you can begin cooking some dishes the day before your Thanksgiving event, particularly desserts and appetizers that are just as delicious warmed up the next day (such as any pies or casseroles).

 Another great prep tip is to pre-cut all of your vegetables the day before.
 You can then store these in an airtight container, ready to use in your recipes the next day.